SEO for real estate agents: Content, Real estate keywords for SEO, and more

 A strong tip that we recommend is to be present in online real estate directories.
 Online directories can provide local citations/backlinks to your landing page or blog content – giving you a helping hand in link building from a relevant directory website.

 Online directories are still great to this day because users tend to do lots of research on them.
-Being present on relevant online real estate directories not only boosts your website’s SEO with local citations/backlinks but also builds extra channels for you to develop lead generation.
+Being present on relevant online real estate directories not only boosts your real estate website SEO with local citations/backlinks but also builds extra channels for you to develop lead generation.

 Another helpful SEO tip we suggest is to comment on other online real estate blogs.
 Blog commenting can help build traffic from other blogs to your own blog through referral traffic – especially when commenting on high-profile blogs in the real estate industry.